Linear Convergence of Diffusion Models Under the Manifold Hypothesis: Introduction

 The proof follows the structure of \cite{chen2023samplingeasylearningscore} and \cite{benton2024nearly} combined with a result from~\cite{azangulov2024convergencediffusionmodelsmanifold} providing bounds on the score function depending only on the intrinsic dimension $d$.
 A key insight of our proof exploits the inherent martingale structure in diffusion processes.
 As we show, with the right SDE discretization, the corresponding error can be represented as a sum of easy-to-control martingale increments leading to a very concise argument.

 We posit that this scaling is one of the major reasons why diffusion models are able to perform so well on tasks such as synthetic image generation.
 While the extrinsic dimension of image datasets is very large, e.g. $\approx 1.5\cdot 10^5$ for ImageNet, ~\cite{pope2021intrinsicdimensionimagesimpact} estimate that the true intrinsic dimension is much lower, e.g. around $50$ for ImageNet.
 Our result implies that the number of steps diffusion models need to sample scales as the latter rather than the former.
-This helps explain why diffusion models are able to generate crisp image samples with less than $1000$ iterations~\citep{ho2020denoising}.
+This helps explain why diffusion models are able to generate crisp image samples with less than $1000$ iterations~\cite{ho2020denoising}.
+We note that this is not the discretization generally used in practice; however, a single-line modification to existing implementations would result in this discretization scheme.

-In \cref{section:preliminaries}, we give an overview of diffusion models, our assumptions and the discretization scheme that we use.
-We introduce our main result in \cref{section:main_results} and give its proof in \cref{section:proof}.
-We conclude in \cref{section:conclusion}.
+In Section~\ref{section:preliminaries}, we give an overview of diffusion models, our assumptions and the discretization scheme that we use.
+We introduce our main result in Section~\ref{section:main_results} and give its proof in Section~\ref{section:proof}.
+We conclude in Section~\ref{section:conclusion}.

+\paragraph{Concurrent work:} Two weeks after the first version of our work was made publicly available, an independent work appeared by ~\cite{huang2024denoisingdiffusionprobabilisticmodels} who derive similar bounds.
+In addition, they relax some of our assumption on the support and boundedness of the measure.